jayprakash01/sample-migration-via-cron/README.md

 # Simple content migration via cron scheduler

-The product_migrate module extends the core migration system to migrate the content from external database as source into Drupal nodes.
+The product_migrate module extends the core migration system to migrate the content from external database as source into Drupal nodes as destination.

 ### Features of the module:
 * Migrate the product content form external database source into Drupal nodes.
 * Migration of the content will be performed using hook_cron().
-* It requires contrib modules migrate_plus
+* It requires contrib modules `migrate_plus`
   (https://www.drupal.org/project/migrate_plus).

 ### Installation Steps